andreacasalino/GaussianProcesses/README.md

 - [Gaussian Processes](https://www.youtube.com/watch?v=UBDgSHPxVME&t=794s)
 - [Easy introduction to gaussian process regression](https://www.youtube.com/watch?v=iDzaoEwd0N0)

+You can decide to use one of the default **kernel functions** provided in this package, or define your own.

 The **GP** hyperparameters can be trained with the gradient descend approaches that are part of this package.

 This package is completely **cross-platform**: use [CMake](https://cmake.org) to configure the project containig the libary and some samples.